-Cervical cancer is one of the more common cancers affecting women
+Cervical cancer is one of the more common cancers affecting women of reproductive age.

 Risk factors for cervical cancer